port-labs/port-docs/docs/guides-and-tutorials/let-developers-enrich-services-using-gitops.md

 ### Connect your services to their domains

-Now that we have a blueprint to represent a domain, let's connect it to our services.
+Now that we have a <PortTooltip id="blueprint">blueprint</PortTooltip> to represent a domain, let's connect it to our services.
 We will do this by adding a relation to the `Service` blueprint:

 1. Go to your [Builder](https://app.getport.io/dev-portal/data-model), expand the `Service` blueprint, and click on `New relation`: